 Diagnosis

 Sometimes it can be hard to tell the difference between rectal prolapse and hemorrhoids.
-To find rectal prolapse and rule out other related health problems, your health care provider may suggest:
+To find rectal prolapse and rule out other related health problems, a healthcare professional may suggest:

-- Digital rectal exam.
-Your health care provider places a gloved and lubricated finger into your rectum to check the strength of your sphincter muscles and to check for any problems in the rectal area.
-During the exam, your health care provider may ask you to bear down, to check for rectal prolapse.
+• Digital rectal exam.
+Your health professional places a gloved and lubricated finger into your rectum to check the strength of your sphincter muscles and to check for any problems in the rectal area.
+During the exam, you may be asked to bear down to check for rectal prolapse.

-- Colonoscopy.
-To rule out other conditions, such as hemorrhoids, polyps or colon cancer, you may have a colonoscopy, in which a flexible tube is placed in your rectum to look at all of the colon.
+• Colonoscopy.
+To rule out other conditions, such as hemorrhoids, polyps or colon cancer, you may have a colonoscopy.
+For this procedure, a flexible tube is placed in your rectum to look at all of the colon.

-- Defecography.
-This test adds the use of a dye to an imaging study, such as X-ray or magnetic resonance imaging (MRI).
+• Defecography.
+This test adds the use of a dye to an imaging study, such as X-ray or magnetic resonance imaging, also called MRI.
 Defecography can help show structural changes in and around your lower digestive tract and find out how your rectal muscles are working.

 Treatment

 Treatment for rectal prolapse often involves surgery.
 Treatment for constipation with stool softeners, suppositories and other medicines are often needed.
 There are different surgical methods for treating rectal prolapse.
-Your health care provider will pick the best treatment for you after going over your age, health problems and how your bowels work.
+Your healthcare professional will pick the best treatment for you after going over your age, health problems and how your bowels work.